-The 50-year-old co-founder of the group - who has been locked in a feud with former band mate Slash for the last 15 years - will not attend the ceremony in Cleveland, Ohio, on Saturday (14.04.12) and has requested he is not inducted in absence.
+The 50-year-old co-founder of the group - who has been locked in a feud with former band mate Slash for the last 15 years - will not attend the ceremony in Cleveland, Ohio, on Saturday (14.04.12) and does not want his name to be inducted in his absence.

-In an open letter, Axl says he initially felt ''honoured'' and ''excited'' by the invitation, and hoped some good would come out of it.
+In an open letter obtained by US Weekly, Axl says he initially felt ''honoured'' and ''excited'' by the invitation, and hoped some good would come out of it.

 However, after being, ''polite, courteous and open to an amicable solution in our efforts to work something out,'' Axl has decided to boycott the event.

 He explained: ''Since the announcement of the nomination we've actively sought out a solution to what, with all things considered, appears to be a no win, at least for me, 'damned if I do, damned if I don't', scenario all the way around.''